python/cpython/Doc/library/stdtypes.rst

 .. method:: str.isspace()

-   Return true if there are only whitespace characters in the string and there is at least one character, false otherwise.
-Whitespace characters  are those characters defined in the Unicode character database as "Other" or "Separator" and those with bidirectional property being one of "WS", "B", or "S".
+   Return true if there are only :term:`whitespace` characters in the string and there is at least one character, false otherwise.

 .. method:: str.istitle()